 Speak with a Bergen County, NJ Divorce Lawyer in Confidence

-If you would like more information about the effects of the Tax Cuts and Jobs Act on your divorce, we encourage you to contact us for a confidential initial consultation.
+If you would like more information about the effects of the Tax Cuts and Jobs Act on your divorce, we encourage you to contact us for a confidential initial case evaluation.
 To speak with an experienced divorce lawyer at our Bergen County, NJ family law offices, please call (201) 430-7845 or request an appointment online today.